Edward McGlynn: Lifting of excommunication

-In 1892 Pope Leo XIII sent Archbishop Francesco Satolli to the United States as papal legate with instructions to review the McGlynn case.
+In 1892, Pope Leo XIII sent Archbishop Francesco Satolli to the United States as papal legate with instructions to review the McGlynn case.
 An examination was held at the Catholic University; McGlynn had authorized Burtsell to promise that he would no longer promulgate doctrines unauthorized by the Church.
-This, combined with the assurance of four professors at the university that McGlynn's Single Tax views were not contrary to Catholic teaching, led Satolli to lift the excommunication on December 23 and reinstate him in the ministry the next day.
+This, combined with the assurance of four professors at the university that McGlynn's single tax views were not contrary to Catholic teaching, led Satolli to lift the excommunication on December 23 and reinstate him in the ministry the next day.
 In 1892, on Christmas morning, McGlynn said Mass for the first time since his excommunication in 1887, celebrating three liturgies in Brooklyn.
-That evening he spoke at Cooper Union before an immense and enthusiastic gathering, not uttering a word of regret for his actions, instead declaring that he intended to continue advocating Single Tax doctrines; he then delivered a traditional Christmas sermon.
+That evening he spoke at Cooper Union before an immense and enthusiastic gathering, not uttering a word of regret for his actions, instead declaring that he intended to continue advocating Single-Tax doctrines; he then delivered a traditional Christmas sermon.

-The following June, he visited Rome and was cordially received in private audience by the Pope.
+The following June, McGlynn visited Rome and was cordially received in private audience by the Pope.
 In his description of this event shortly afterwards, McGlynn reported that the Pope had said to him, "But surely you admit the right of property," and that he had answered in the affirmative as regards "the products of individual industry."
 Apparently, the Pope was satisfied with this answer.
-In the years following his restoration to his priestly functions he frequently spoke at Single Tax meetings and made it quite clear that he had not been required by the Pope to retract his view on the land question.
+In the years following his restoration to his priestly functions he frequently spoke at single tax meetings and made it quite clear that he had not been required by the Pope to retract his view on the land question.

 A passage in the Pope's 1891 encyclical, Rerum novarum, reads: "The right to possess private property is derived from nature, not from man; and the State has the right to control its use in the interests of the public good alone, but by no means to absorb it altogether.
 The State would therefore be unjust and cruel if under the name of taxation it were to deprive the private owner of more than is fair."
-The implication of McGlynn's reinstatement is that if the Single Tax could be shown to be fair, it would not be a contravention of the Church's ethical teachings.
+The implication of McGlynn's reinstatement is that if the single tax could be shown to be fair, it would not be a contravention of the Church's ethical teachings.
 McGlynn remained a friend of Henry George, delivering his eulogy in 1897.

-Robert Emmett Curran, in Shaping American Catholicism: Maryland and New York, 1805-1915, argues that they went to Rome for help in suppressing him, giving the Vatican an opening to crack down on the growing independence of the American Church.
+Robert Emmett Curran, in Shaping American Catholicism: Maryland and New York, 1805-1915, argues that McGlynn's opponents went to Rome for help in suppressing him, giving the Vatican an opening to crack down on the growing independence of the American Church.
 Historians generally agree that Corrigan's handling of the McGlynn matter probably cost him a cardinalate.

+In 1894, McGlynn, to his parishioners' regret, was assigned as pastor of St. Mary's in Newburgh, New York.
+He celebrated his first Mass there on January 1, 1895.